Why Lagos Matters for Global Tech Hiring

 Why is Lagos considered the fastest-growing tech city?

-Because of rapid startup formation, strong venture capital inflows, demographic advantage, and increasing global collaboration.
+Because of rapid startup formation, a young digital workforce, strong founder activity, and increasing global collaboration.

 What roles are available in Lagos?